Top 47 ETL Interview Questions & Answers (2025)

 A multi-step approach can help ensure accurate ETL testing:

-1. Source to Target Count Check: This involves checking the record count in the source and then again in the target system after the ETL process.
+1. Source-to-Target Count Check: This involves checking the record count in the source and then again in the target system after the ETL process.
 If the numbers don’t match, then there’s a high probability of data loss during the ETL process.

 4. Check for Data Duplication: Duplicate entries can affect the accuracy of analyses, so testers should include a check for duplicate data in their testing strategy.